7 reasons you should keep your current iPhone

 2. Headphone jack!

 With the iPhone X, iPhone 8 and iPhone 8 Plus, Apple has "bravely" continued to not include a headphone jack.
-If you're not ready to make the switch to Bluetooth headphones, credit-card swipers and the like, that's another big reason to stick with your iPhone 6 (£27.00 at uSwitch) or earlier.
+If you're not ready to make the switch to Bluetooth headphones, credit-card swipers and the like, that's another big reason to stick with your iPhone 6 ($429.00 at OzMobiles) or earlier.

 Granted, Apple does supply an adapter for your wired headphones, and you can always switch to Lightning-powered 'buds or cans.
 But, bottom line, even if you want a headphone jack, you can no longer have it.